 By 2030, Canada is expected to be one of only a handful of countries exporting more food than it imports.
-In 2010, B.C. agricultural and seafood exports went to 135 countries and represented \$2.5 billion in economic activity in B.C.
+In 2012, B.C. agricultural and seafood exports went to over 130 countries and represented \$2.5 billion in economic activity in B.C.
 This means growing opportunities for the province.
 B.C., as Canada's Pacific Gateway, has opportunities to export more agrifoods products and increase its economic return to the province.
 B.C.'s advantages include the diversity of its agrifoods commodities.

 Over the past several years, B.C.'s agrifoods sector has faced several changes affecting its competitiveness and profitability.
 A strong Canadian dollar and the high costs of energy and other inputs have placed downward pressure on the agrifoods sectors.
 The sector competes in international markets where Canada is now negotiating bilateral and multilateral agreements.
 International and national competitors, with similar or lower cost structures and larger economies of scale, will likely continue to squeeze profit margins for B.C.'s producers and processors.
-In the agrifoods sector, where over 85 per cent of the seafood is destined for the export market, there is a strong focus on maintaining access and competitive advantage in global markets, necessitating quick responses to changing market B.C. seafood is sought after in local, Canadian and opportunities.
-In 2011, B.C.'s agriculture, fisheries, aquaculture and processing sectors international markets.
-Here, Premier Christy Clark promotes B.C. seafood in Asia.

-provided almost 61,000 jobs and \$10.9 billion in annual revenue.
+In the agrifoods sector, where over 85 per cent of the seafood is destined for the export market, there is a strong focus on maintaining access and competitive advantage in global markets, necessitating quick responses to changing market opportunities.
+In 2011, B.C.'s agriculture, fisheries, aquaculture and processing sectors provided almost 61,000 jobs and \$10.9 billion in annual revenue.
 This is building to the 2017 target of \$14 billion of annual revenue.
 The nearly 20,000 farms had total farm gate receipts of \$2.6 billion in 2011, and offered 26,100 jobs.
 The 745 aquaculture operations contribute \$465 million in farm gate sales, while sales from the 2700 commercial fishing vessels were \$345 million, and offered a combined total of 4100 jobs.
 The 1400 processors handled a wide range of agricultural and seafood products, employed an estimated 30,300 people and generated nearly \$7.5 billion in sales.